Can I get reimbursement from my health insurance company?

 Sheet-draping techniques are used to maintain privacy and comfort during the session.

 What if I need to cancel/postpone an appointment or a package?

 We understand.
 Life Happens!

-There is no cancellation fee.
+There is no deposit or cancellation fee.

 Due to a tight schedule, there may be no availability to reschedule your appointments.

 Do you travel outside of your service area?

 No. Our service areas are including most cities on the Eastside of King County.